Role of Duty Cycle in Burst-Modulated Synthetic Jet Flow Control: Results and Discussion

 When conducting factorial experiments to optimize SJAs for flow control in various environments, the experimental space can become too large to thoroughly test all possible combinations.
 Consequently, a single response variable is needed to evaluate the effectiveness of the control strategy.
 In the absence of force balances, pressure measurements are frequently used to estimate the lift coefficient, though this can be time-consuming.
 This section aims to correlate single-point pressure measurements with the lift coefficient and assess the feasibility of using such point measurements as the response variable.

 We first investigate the relationship between the overall lift coefficient and the pressure coefficients measured at chordwise locations along the suction surface of the airfoil.
-The Pearson correlation coefficient, $\rho(C_p, C_L)$, is plotted against the chordwise coordinate in figure~\ref{fig:correlationA}.
+The Pearson correlation coefficient, $\rho(C_p, C_L)$, is plotted against the chordwise coordinate in Figure~\ref{fig:correlationA}.
 This correlation is calculated using data from all 15 control strategies, with each control case providing a single lift coefficient and 33 pressure coefficient measurements from the upper surface of the airfoil.
 The chordwise location with the highest magnitude of correlation and least variability is found between $x/c = 0.003$ and $0.24$, which includes the suction peak, with $|\rho| \geq 0.995$.

-Lift coefficients are plotted against the pressure coefficients of the suction peak in figure~\ref{fig:correlationB} for the 15 control strategies tested.
+Lift coefficients are plotted against the pressure coefficients of the suction peak in Figure~\ref{fig:correlationB} for the 15 control strategies tested.
 A strong linear negative correlation is observed, indicating that increased suction pressures at this location are strongly associated with higher lift coefficients.
-This finding suggests that single-point pressure measurements are viable response variables in large factorial experiments aimed at maximizing lift and can also be integrated into feedback loops, such as those used in genetic algorithms, further expediting the design and optimization phases.
+This finding suggests that single-point pressure measurements can serve as effective response variables for both real-time closed-loop flow control, and the optimization of actuation parameters in large factorial experiments using genetic algorithms.